KaavyaGala546/KaavyaGala-Portfolio/README.md

 # 🚀 Kaavya Gala — Portfolio
+Built with React, TypeScript, and GSAP for performance-focused UI.

 > A performance-focused frontend system designed to showcase projects, skills, and engineering approach through structured UI and smooth animations.